-It must be the way that the sprinklers hit my car every morning or the large amount of dust forming form the construction next door… either way, my car just won’t stay clean.
+It must be the way that the sprinklers hit my car every morning or a large amount of dust forming from the construction next door… either way, my car just won’t stay clean.

 Sometimes, humans feel that way.